MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/index.md

 ---
-title: "Text"
+title: "Text in Xamarin.Forms"
-description: "Using Xamarin.Forms to enter or display text." ms.prod: xamarin ms.assetid: 4DBA7689-E5C8-4583-8FB4-02AB208B4416
+description: "Xamarin.Forms has three primary views for working with text, and this article explains how to use them to enter and display text in Xamarin.Forms applications." ms.prod: xamarin ms.assetid: 4DBA7689-E5C8-4583-8FB4-02AB208B4416 ms.technology: xamarin-forms
-ms.technology: xamarin-forms